-Virtualization is the ability of a system to support multiple virtual machines each running its own Guest OS with its own private access to memory and IO peripherals without any interference whatsoever from the others.
-ARM's SMMU enables hardware virtualization by performing stage1 and/or stage2 address translation for IO devices, thereby providing them with the same view of memory as the CPU/GPU.
+Virtualization is the ability of a system to support multiple virtual machines each running its own guest operating system with its own private access to memory and IO peripherals without any interference whatsoever from the others.
+Arm's SMMU enables hardware virtualization by performing stage1 and/or stage2 address translation for IO devices, thereby providing them with the same view of memory as the CPU/GPU.

 Another interesting use case of SMMU is to perform memory mapping to enable a programmable view of memory for IO peripherals.
 As an example, SMMU supports scatter-gather operations whereby an IO peripheral can access disjoint locations of physical memory as a single contiguous block of virtual memory due to the SMMU translation.
 This results in improved utilization of memory while ensuring that the IO peripheral performance is not affected.

 CPU to off-chip memory communication has become the performance bottleneck in many SoCs.
 Level 2 Cache Controllers improve CPU performance by keeping memory access on-chip with a typical latency 10-25% of accessing the data off-chip.
 At the same time, the reduced CPU demands on the off-chip memory bandwidth free up that resource for other masters.
 Level 2 Cache Controllers also contribute significantly to power efficiency as on-chip accesses are typically an order of magnitude lower in power versus going off-chip.
 Typically these are embedded inside the CPU or delivered as standalone components optimized to match the processor requirements and integrate easily into the AMBA interconnect.

 Interrupt Management & Translation